standrewsdigital/digital-pattern-library/SETUP.md

 ### 5. Verify it works.

-Run `grunt` and if it building the DPL you win!
+Run `grunt` and if it works then you're successfully updated.